ArkitMishra/Adobe-India-Hackathon25/README.md

 Each resume is processed and a structured JSON file is created under the `output/` directory.
 These contain extracted fields like:

 {
-  "name": "John Doe",
+  "name": "Arkit Mishra",
-  "email": "john.doe@example.com",
+  "email": "mishraarkit06@gmail.com",
   "phone": "+91-XXXXXXXXXX",
-  "skills": ["Python", "Machine Learning", "NLP"], "education": ["B.Tech CSE - JUIT"],
+  "skills": ["Python", "Machine Learning", "CPP", "Other"], "education": ["B.Tech CSE - JUIT"],
-  "experience": "2 years at XYZ Corp"
+  "experience": "Just because of the college life! 😊."
 }

 ## 📌 Notes